gibbsly/bse/README.md

 ### Large search function
 There is also a large search function that will search a selected area for spawners to register.
 This can be run by either [triggering a request](https://github.com/gibbsly/bse#request-trigger) at value -19 or running `/function bse:large_search`.

-When you run this for the first time you will be given a special debug stick called "BSE Wand".
+When you run this for the first time you will be given a special carrot on a stick called "BSE Wand".
 Using this item you can select an area to search by right clicking 2 positions, similar to how the world edit selection wand works.

 Once you have made your selection you can click the message in chat that you receive when you receive the wand to scan your selection.
 You can also just run the command `/function bse:large_search` or trigger a request at -19 again to run the scan.
 A chat message will be sent with the position and ID of all spawners registered. **This will remove all forceloaded chunks in your selection, so if you need chunks to stay forceloaded I advise you to not use this search method**